htmlena/htmlena/README.md

 ### Hi there 👋
 - ✨ I’m currently learning JavaScript and React
-- 🌱 Working on my portfolio
+- 🌱 Working on building my portfolio
 - ⚡ Transitioning from HR to front-end development

 <!--